Kane-LAU/PythonOCC-Tutorial/README.md

 # PythonOCC-Tutorial (English Version/中文版)
-This tutorial will be used to illustrate the pythonocc with specific examples , and guide the fresh to learn it(from installation into learn basic functions)
+This tutorial will be used to illustrate the pythonocc with specific examples , and guide the fresh to learn it(from installation to learning basic functions)
 The guide will demonstrate the procress in detail so that everyone can follow it without interrupt
 # About PythonOCC
 pythonocc is a python library whose purpose is to provide 3D modeling features.
 It is intended to developers who aim at developing CAD/PDM/PLM applications. it is developed by [tpaviot](https://github.com/tpaviot), you can check the original source from the channel or repo

 # why I write this?
-PythonOCC, i think, is a good open source for CAD/CAE/CAM designer. it is very easy to use owing to the characteristics of python. we should apperciate Tomes paviot, who provides us the tool to design our products.
-Unfornatunely, it is only provide us excellent tool but give us so limited guide(such as basic functions use). so i think the tutorial can compensate the weakening
+PythonOCC, i think, is a good open source for CAD/CAE/CAM designer.
+It is very easy to use owing to the characteristics of python. we should appreciate Tomes paviot, who provided us the tool to design our products.
+Unfortunately, it  only provided us excellent tool but  so limited guide(such as installation,basic functions use). so i think the **tutorial** can compensate with the weakeness